behave/behave/docs/new_and_noteworthy_v1.2.6.rst

 EXAMPLE:

 .. code-block:: ini

-    # -- FILE: behave.ini
+    :caption: FILE: behave.ini

-    # Exclude/skip any feature/scenario with @xfail or @not_implemented tags
+    # -- Exclude/skip any feature/scenario with @xfail or @not_implemented tags
     [behave]
     default_tags = not (@xfail or @not_implemented)
     ...